danli-ds/danliIDEA.github.io/CV/index.md

 ### Conference presentations

+1. Benton, S. L., & **Li, D.** (2017, April). *Using large-scale student ratings of instruction to improve formative evaluation of college teaching*.
+Paper presented at the Annual Meeting of the National Council on Measurement in Education, San Antonio, TX.
+1. **Li, D.**, Benton, S. L., & Barr, J. (2017, April). *He effects of instructor gender on student ratings of instruction across academic disciplines..* Paper presented at the Annual Meeting of the American Educational Research Association, San Antonio, TX.
+1. Benton, S. L., Ryalls, K. R., Sullivan, P., & **Li, D.** (2016, May). *Alignment of Global Outcomes for Assessment and Accreditation*.
+Paper presented at the 2016 Association of Institutional Research (AIR) Forum, New Orleans, LA.
-1. Benton, S. L., & **Li, D.** (2015, April). *Course circumstances and teaching methods related to student ratings.* Paper presented at the meeting of the American Educational Research Association, Chicago.
+1. Benton, S. L., & **Li, D.** (2015, April). *Course circumstances and teaching methods related to student ratings.* Paper presented at the Annual Meeting of the American Educational Research Association, Chicago.
 1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March). *Internationalization of IDEA systems: Bringing IDEA to Saudi Arabia*.
 Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice, Saudi Arabia, Tabuk.
 1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March). *The past, present, and future of The IDEA Center.
 Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice*, Saudi Arabia, Tabuk.
 1. Benton, S. L., **Li, D.**, & Brown, R. (2014, November). *Which teaching methods are related to student progress in introductory STEM courses?* Presentation at Association of American Colleges and Universities Transforming STEM in Higher Education Conference, Atlanta, GA.